This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An EKG records your child's heart rhythm and how fast his heart beats.
 It is used to check for heart damage.

-- An x-ray, echocardiogram, CT scan, or MRI may be used to help caregivers see your child's heart and blood vessels.
+- An x-ray, echocardiogram, CT scan, or MRI may be used to help healthcare providers see your child's heart and blood vessels.
 Your child may be given contrast dye before these tests.
-Tell the caregiver if your child has ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his body.

 How is KD treated?